rsbivand/ectqg19-workshop/README.md

 - Provide an up to date overview of spatial data representation in Python and R

-- Provide an introduction to software for static and interactivre visualization, especially maps in Python and R
+- Provide an introduction to software for static and interactive visualization, especially maps in Python and R

 - Provide an introduction to the R **reticulate** package for running Python from R